Extremal Bases, Geometrically Separated Domains and Applications

-Note that, with the conditions on $\rho$, the functions $\Lrond(\partial\rho)$ restricted to $\partial\Omega$ does not depend on the choice of the defining function $\rho$.
-Thus, as the weights will be large, by the finite type hypothesis, and considered (except in some technical details of proofs) in $\delta$-strips near the boundary, they are intrinsically attached to the boundary of the domain and does not depend of the defining function $\rho$.
+Note that, with the conditions on $\rho$, the functions $\Lrond(\partial\rho)$ restricted to $\partial\Omega$ do not depend on the choice of the defining function $\rho$.
+By the finite type hypothesis, for $\delta$ small, the weights will be large.
+Thus if we consider them in $\delta$-strips near the boundary, they are intrinsically attached to the boundary of the domain and do not depend on the choice of the defining function $\rho$.